Sam Higginbottom University of Agriculture, Technology and Sciences: Alumni association

 The students, alumni, and faculty members of the university are traditionally referred as "Aggies."
 The university has an active alumni association, governed by an executive committee with the objective of expanding and strengthening the connections between alumni and alma mater.
 An international alumni association, Alagin International, started in the year 2002, has been organizing annual meetings in various cities and also connects Aggies through social media.

+Rankings

+SHUATS is ranked 292 in Asian University Rankings in 2025.
+It is ranked 85th in India by the NIRF in the pharmacy category in 2024.